 Western Union Scams

 If you’re sending money for any reason, be aware that money transfer services like Western Union are a favorite tool of scammers.
-Once you send, the money is basically gone for good.
+Once you send it, the money is basically gone for good.
 The recipient can pick up cash in-person and more or less disappear.
 It’s often difficult to track down who exactly picked up the money, especially if the money goes overseas.